Top

 About Cooking Green

-Cooking Green: Reducing Your Carbon Footprint in the Kitchen—the New Green Basics Way (Hundreds of tips and over 50 energy- and time-saving recipes to shrink your “cookprint”) is the working title for Kate Heyhoe’s eighth book.
-Cooking Green will be published by Da Capo Books (Perseus Books Group) in March 2009.
-[Perseus Book Group was named 2007 Publisher of the Year by Publisher's Weekly.]
+Cooking Green: Reducing Your Carbon Footprint in the Kitchen—the New Green Basics Way (Hundreds of tips and over 50 energy- and time-saving recipes to shrink your “cookprint”) is Kate Heyhoe’s eighth book.
+Cooking Green is published by Da Capo Books (Perseus Books Group).

 To learn more about a key concept in the book, visit Shrinking Your Cookprint.